thesushilsharma/Liquid-Matrix/README.md

 # Liquid-Matrix
-A high-performance order book implementation simulates real-world financial markets with precision and efficiency.
-It offers a robust framework for understanding and experimenting with market mechanics through a simple yet powerful interface.
+A high-performance order book implementation that simulates real-world financial markets with precision and efficiency.
+This provides a robust framework for understanding and experimenting with market mechanics through a simple yet powerful interface.